theupdateframework/pep-maximum-security-model/README.rst

 overview of The Update Framework is not covered here.
 The changes to PEP 458 include modifications to the snapshot process, key compromise analysis, auditing snapshots, and the steps that should be taken in the event of a PyPI compromise.
-The signing and key management process of projects that PyPI MAY follow is outlined but not strictly defined.
+The signing and key management process followed by developers that PyPI MAY outline is discussed but not strictly defined.
 How the release process should be implemented to manage keys and metadata is left to the implementors of the signing tools.
 That is, this PEP delineates the expected cryptographic key type and signature included in metadata that MUST be uploaded by developers in order to support end-to-end verification of distributions.

 Rationale